On-Screen Takeoff - 05.03 Create a Condition from scratch - General Condition Properties (What are you measuring?) - OST

 - Click the New button and select Condition, or

-- Click the Add Condition icon in the Conditions List, or
+- Click the Add Condition button in the Conditions List, or

 - Right-click anywhere in the Conditions List and select New > Condition, or